fivetran/dbt_customer360/README.md

 # (WIP -- currently developing on BigQuery only) Customer360 Data Model

 ## Prerequisites
-To use this dbt package, you must have the following:

-- At least **TWO** of the following Fivetran Connectors:
+To use this dbt package, you must have at least **TWO** of the following Fivetran Connectors:
 - Marketo
 - Stripe
 - Zendesk

 If you are not using one of the above sources, set the respective `customer360__using_<soure>` variable to `False`:
 ```yml